Portage la Prairie: Sports

 As part of the 2012–13 World Curling Tour the city hosted the 2012 Canad Inns Prairie Classic which was won by Kevin Koe.
 In the same year the 2012 Manitoba Scotties Tournament of Hearts was held in Portage and won by Jennifer Jones.

 In 2015, the city had a junior roller derby team.

-Portage is represented in the Manitoba Major Soccer League by the Portage Aeros in the MMSL Major Senior Division 4 and by Portage United in the MMSL Major Senior Division 4.
-The Portage Blaze Women's Soccer Club plays in the First Division of the Winnipeg Women's Soccer League.
-Their home fields are located in the Republic of Manitobah Park in the south-east corner of the city.
+Portage is represented in the Manitoba Major Soccer League by Prairie United in the MMSL Major Senior Division 5 Their home field is located in the Republic of Manitobah Park in the south-east corner of the city.
 The park has a dozen different sized soccer pitches, many baseball/softball diamonds and a rugby pitch.

 Portage was a popular stop on the Great Western Manitoba Harness Racing circuit, but in 2009 the 1/2 mi horse race track and stands were removed to make way for the Portage Credit Union Centre, now called Stride Place.
 It is a community centre with two arenas (one the home of the Terriers) and a water park.
 The former horse race stands were known as the Pan-Am Stadium and played host to baseball during the Winnipeg Pan-Am Games in 1967.

 Portage la Prairie also has a lot of youth sports.
 Ringette, hockey, soccer and baseball have youth sports leagues within the city.
 Football is played in the Winnipeg Youth Football League with many teams of varying ages using the name Portage Pitbulls.
 Basketball is also played in Winnipeg in the Rising Stars League and in various community clubs.
 Also there is a healthy competition between the four junior high schools in sports such as basketball, volleyball and curling.